How to Cut a Pineapple in a Few Easy Steps

 How to Cut a Pineapple Properly? – The Basic Wedges

 - The very first step would include getting rid of the crown which is basically the leaves along with the stem.

 - Now that the crown is gone, place your knife at a suitable distance from the bottom and cut it off.

 - The next step would probably be removing the peel from the pineapple but most people at this point like to get rid of the core found in the center.
-To chip the core away, you can make use of modern gadgets like pineapple corer.
-After putting it into a standing position, align the corer with the core and push it down to the end while turning the corner.
+To chip the core away, you can make use of modern gadgets like pineapple cutter.
+After putting it into a standing position, align the pineapple corer with the core and push it down to the end while turning the corner.
 When you pull it out, the core will come out automatically.
-If the corer is missing from your kitchen tool set, wait until later to get rid of it.
+If the corer is missing from your kitchen toolset, wait until later to get rid of it.